Back To Home

 Challenges:

-5. Third-Party Logistics (3PL) Food Delivery Model
+5. Scheduled Delivery Model

 How It Works: